finos/traderX/reference-service/README.md

-# price-service/price-service
+# reference-service/reference-service

 A replacement for a few modules from TraderX - using XTDB as storage to demonstrate [the power of bi-temporality](https://docs.xtdb.com/tutorials/financial-usecase/time-in-finance.html)

 ## Under covers

-The price-service uses the [CSV with securities](resources/s-and-p-500-companies.csv) to prime a lookup table for stocks.
+The reference-service uses the [CSV with securities](resources/s-and-p-500-companies.csv) to prime a lookup table for stocks.
 It also assigns initial (pseudo-randomly generated) 'stock prices'.

 The tables are `stocks` and `stock_prices` respectively, stored in XTDB (which is run as part of [docker compose](../docker-compose.yml#25))